lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 This way, individual plants formed a cohesive mat, keeping together.
 I suspect this phenomenon may help in creating favourable conditions for the symbiosis.
 It may help in stratifying the water column, keeping nutrients from dying plants close to the plant roots for re-absorption.
+Azolla can rapidly and massively shed its roots, which may be a mechanism to leave a certain area [@Cohen2015a].

 Interestingly, Azolla roots respond distinctly to typical plant hormones compared to flowering plant's roots [@deVries2016].
 Roots were likely invented twice in plant history: in lycophytes and ferns (reviewed in @Spencer2021).